shadabtanjeed/wearipedia-project-assesment/Task 3/readme.md

 - This task is based on the same TimeScaleDB database used in Task 2 and Task 1, sit is recommended to do the same.

+- This task contains the ingestion pipeline, which is basically modified version of Task 1 that also aggregates data during ingestion.
+You can run Docker image to run the ingestion pipeline, which will automatically aggregate heart rate data into the appropriate views.

 ## How Data Aggregation Works

 There are two main files: